GingerbreadAI/GingerbreadAI/README.md

  GINGERBREAD AI 🍪

 **GINGERBREAD AI** is a playful and interactive AI assistant built on the **Solana blockchain**, designed to bring the warmth and fun of gingerbread cookies to the digital world.
 Powered by **OpenAI**, this AI agent can perform a variety of tasks, tell gingerbread-themed jokes, and generate unique art.
 Users can mint, burn, and trade **GINGERBREAD Tokens** on Solana, adding a layer of blockchain integration to the experience.
+PS: The projects logo was created using our bot :>

 ### Features